Anticipate User Drop-Off With a Mobile App Cohort Analysis

 - Iterate.
 Make any necessary changes and begin testing again.

-Pro Tip: When you’re building your retention strategy, you need to be looking at every stage in the user lifecycle, and employing different retention strategies for each stage.
+Pro Tip: When you’re building your retention strategy, you need to be looking at every stage of the user lifecycle, and employing different retention strategies for each stage.
 How fast do users realize the core value of your app?
 Are you able to retarget users and keep them coming back to your app repeatedly over time?
 How and when do retention metrics level out?

 So, you’ve launched your app and you notice that you have a churn problem, but you don’t know much else.
 Using an acquisition cohort allows you to see exactly where in the user lifecycle users drop off.